 The idea is that with this type of manager, employees can expect rewards/disciplinary action from the safety manager that extends beyond the boundaries of safety (i.e., salary bonuses, promotions, probation).
 This kind of safety manager can use these incentives to promote the safety program.

-Pros: safety program has a lot of authority and resources to be well organized and efficient.
+Pros: the safety program has a lot of authority and resources to be well organized and efficient.

 Cons: the tendency to make safety programs feel like a “management thing.”